ika-rwth-aachen/EviLOG/README.md

 ## Data

 We provide all data that is required to reproduce the results in our paper.
+The *EviLOG* dataset comprises:

 - **Synthetic training and validation data** consisting of lidar point clouds (as *pcd* files) and evidential occupancy grid maps (as *png* files)
   - 10.000 training samples